robmarkcole/HASS-Sighthound/README.md

 If `save_file_folder` is configured, on each new detection of a person an annotated image with the name `sighthound_latest.jpg` is saved if it doesnt already exist, and over-written if it does exist.
 The `sighthound_latest.jpg` image shows the bounding box around detected people and can be displayed on the Home Assistant front end using a local_file camera, and used in notifications.

 For each person detected, an `image_processing.person_detected` event is fired.
 The event data includes the `entity_id` of the image processing entity firing the event, and the bounding box around the detected person.
-To see this event in your logs, configure the logger level to `debug`.
+Similarly, for each face detected an `image_processing.face_detected` event is fired, which in addition to the bounding box and entity_id contains the `age` and `gender` of the face.
+To see these events in your logs, configure the logger level to `debug`.

 Place the `custom_components` folder in your configuration directory (or add its contents to an existing `custom_components` folder).
 Add to your Home-Assistant config: